image-proxy

 Example queries:

-# Average encode time
+# Average encode time by format

 rate(image_pipeline_step_duration_seconds_sum{step="encode"}[5m])